 Cash and cash equivalents are mainly deposits with banks with high credit-ratings assigned by international credit-rating agencies.
-Loans and other receivables that are neither past due nor impaired are substantially corporations with a good collection track records with the Company.
+Financial assets that are neither past due nor impaired are substantially corporations with a good collection track records with the Company.